 Clients you can use with G Suite

-Any modern IMAP client that implements the IMAP4rev1 protocol is supported.
+Gmail supports modern IMAP clients that implement the IMAP4rev1 protocol.
 A few examples of these clients are listed below.
 (You may also be able to use clients that aren't listed here.)

 Windows and Mac mail clients